 About Illuminate Adelaide

-Building on the success of previous light-based events held in the region, Illuminate Adelaide aimed to create a unique platform for local and international artists to come together and explore the transformative power of light.
+Building on the success of previous light-based events held in the region, Illuminate Adelaide aims to create a unique platform for local and international artists to come together and explore the transformative power of light.

 Over the years, the festival has grown in scale and popularity, attracting visitors from near and far.
 It has become a significant cultural event, fostering collaboration, innovation, and community engagement.